My.EOU Portal Current Students Faculty/Staff

 Buildings and meeting rooms across campus stand for respected faculty members (Loso, Badgley), advocates for education in rural Oregon (Hoke), and university leaders (Inlow, Daugherty, Lund).
 Since its founding in 1966, the EOU Foundation has provided scholarships and funding for capital projects and programs that support the university’s mission.
 Dedicated alumni, long-standing traditions and a deep commitment to serving rural places connect EOU to its past and propel it toward the future.

 “In a day a new center of cultural thought and activity sprang into being where none had been before.
-Classes met; assemblies convened; library and laboratory yielded truth and beauty; social organization emerged responsive to community need; ports and recreation contributed to the happy and forceful living; a purposes was born which was to find expression in ideals of service and standards of achievement.” -H.E.
+Classes met; assemblies convened; library and laboratory yielded truth and beauty; social organization emerged responsive to community need; ports and recreation contributed to the happy and forceful living; a purpose was born which was to find expression in ideals of service and standards of achievement.” -H.E.
 InlowPresident of the Normal School

 “In a day a new center of cultural thought and activity sprang into being where none had been before.
-Classes met; assemblies convened; library and laboratory yielded truth and beauty; social organization emerged responsive to community need; ports and recreation contributed to the happy and forceful living; a purposes was born which was to find expression in ideals of service and standards of achievement.”
+Classes met; assemblies convened; library and laboratory yielded truth and beauty; social organization emerged responsive to community need; ports and recreation contributed to the happy and forceful living; a purpose was born which was to find expression in ideals of service and standards of achievement.”

 President of the Normal School